MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-key-phrase.md

 If you want to use this prebuilt model in Power Automate, you can find more information in [Use the key phrase extraction prebuilt model in Power Automate](flow-key-phrase-extraction.md).

-## Supported language and data format
+## Supported languages and data format

+- **Language**: Danish, German, Engligh, Spanish, Finnish, French, Italian, Japanese, Korean, Dutch, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Russian, Swedish
 - Documents can't exceed 5,120 characters.
-- For information about language support, see [Text Analytics API v3 language support](/azure/cognitive-services/text-analytics/language-support?tabs=key-phrase-extraction).

 ## Model output